rclone/rclone/MANUAL.md

       --box-root-folder-id string                                Fill in for rclone to use a non root folder as its starting point.
       --box-token string                                         OAuth Access Token as a JSON blob.
       --box-token-url string                                     Token server url.
-      --box-upload-cutoff SizeSuffix                             Cutoff for switching to multipart upload (>= 50MB). (default 50M)
+      --box-upload-cutoff SizeSuffix                             Cutoff for switching to multipart upload (>= 50 MiB). (default 50Mi)
       --cache-chunk-clean-interval Duration                      How often should the cache perform cleanups of the chunk storage. (default 1m0s)
       --cache-chunk-no-memory                                    Disable the in-memory cache for storing chunks during streaming.
       --cache-chunk-path string                                  Directory to cache chunk files. (default "$HOME/.cache/rclone/cache-backend")
-      --cache-chunk-size SizeSuffix                              The size of a chunk (partial file data). (default 5M) --cache-chunk-total-size SizeSuffix                        The total size that the chunks can take up on the local disk. (default 10G)
+      --cache-chunk-size SizeSuffix                              The size of a chunk (partial file data). (default 5Mi) --cache-chunk-total-size SizeSuffix                        The total size that the chunks can take up on the local disk. (default 10Gi)
       --cache-db-path string                                     Directory to store file structure metadata DB. (default "$HOME/.cache/rclone/cache-backend")
       --cache-db-purge                                           Clear all the cached data for this remote on start.
       --cache-db-wait-time Duration                              How long to wait for the DB to be available - 0 is unlimited (default 1s)